Dobbelina2/copy_file_to_another_repo_action/README.md

  A `Source_Folder/*` with a trailing slash and an asterisk will only copy the contents
  of the folder but without any hidden files or hidden subfolders.
- The asterisk `*` will **expand all files in** `Source_Folder/*` **except the files and subfolders whose name starts with a dot** (hidden files or hidden folders).
+ The asterisk `*` will **expand all files in** `Source_Folder/*` **except the files and subfolders whose name starts with a dot** (hidden files or hidden subfolders).